 - Other type household cleaners and bleaches

-2. Solvent type cleaner to be used with scrub brush and cloth.
+2. Use a solvent type cleaner with a scrub brush and cloth.
 For most effective cleaning, use 100% full strength with brush.
 Dry area with cloth.

 - Rubbing Alcohol (IPA type)